inventhouse/allgit/README.md

     - maybe best done as a helper script?
   - "global" branch?

+ - `pleasemake` helper - make a target in repos where it can be easily found in the Makefile

 - DONE: -b/--branches to select repos with those branches
   - NO: should this run other commands multiple times on repos with multiple matching branches?
   - get remote names and strip exact prefixes for branch name normalization